KennthShang/PhaGCN2.0/README.md

 # New function
-Now we support that you can train your own virus classification database. if you want train your own virus classification database, follow these steps. first of all,you need with gpu mode (make sure you have installed cuda on your system)and  run
+Now we support that you can train your own virus classification database.
+If you want train your own virus classification database, follow these steps.

+First of all,you need with gpu mode (make sure you have installed cuda on your system)and  run
 ```bash
 pip install bio
 pip install torch